limones1319/automation/README.md

-This is the Ansible automation task for creating a EC2 instance with Drupal and CiviCRM
+This is the Ansible automation task for creating an EC2 instance with Drupal and CiviCRM